pnnl/GenrAItOR/paper/paper.md

 LLMs provide an opportunity to improve the efficiency of the human-dependent aspect of model interrogation described in (ii).
 Specifically, domain-level experts may query a LLM for biological information on the indicated biomolecules and then judge and potentially revise generated responses for relevance and accuracy.

 Many existing LLMs are general purpose, having been trained on the vast corpora of data available from social media and other public sources.
-Since these foundational LLMs were trained without the domain-specific language required by ‘omic-based queries, the aim of this work is to use RAFT5 to update an open-source, foundational LLM so that it may serve as an AI-assistant to the domain expert in their contextualization of important modeled features.
+Since these foundational LLMs were trained without the domain-specific language required by ‘omic-based queries, the aim of this work is to use RAFT (@zhang_raft_2024) to update an open-source, foundational LLM so that it may serve as an AI-assistant to the domain expert in their contextualization of important modeled features.

 ![Genraitor Process Overview.
 Synthetic training data are generated using ChatGPT-4o.
 These question-answer-context triplicates are then used to fine-tune Llama 3 in a RAFT context.
 The output RAFT model is then implemented/evaluated on a hold-out set of generated triplicates.](images/workflow.png){#fig:workflow}